Sustainable development is everyone’s business.

 |Engagement

-On the occasion of Earth Day, which will take place on April 22nd, we had the pleasure of speaking with Marc Ouimet, Assistant Vice-President in charge of asset management, operations and sustainable development at Le Groupe Maurice.
+On the occasion of Earth Day, we had the pleasure of speaking with Marc Ouimet, Assistant Vice-President in charge of asset management, operations and sustainable development at Le Groupe Maurice.
 He agreed to share with us the company’s vision and projects aimed at promoting a more environmentally friendly world.

 Marc, what is Le Groupe Maurice’s stance on environmental sustainability?